Select Page

 Many of the critical systems that businesses rely on are built on technology platforms – from sales and development, to accounting and business functions, to HR.
 Because of this, organizations that leverage technology effectively understand that technology is an integral business partner and not a standalone function that “keeps the lights on.”
 Technology also represents a significant capital and operational investment, so it is essential that technology solutions are deployed strategically.

 The first step in developing an effective IT strategy is Aligning Business Needs to IT Solutions.
 By ensuring that executive, departmental, and IT leadership have a mutual understanding of business needs, organizations ensure that their priorities are supported by the most appropriate, effective, and sustainable technology solutions.
-It is important to consider both tactical and strategic needs, as well as how priorities will evolve over various time horizons – a useful starting point will be to look at time periods of six months, one year, and three-to-five years.
+It is important to consider both tactical and strategic needs, as well as how priorities will evolve over various time horizons – a useful starting point will be to look at periods of six months, one year, and three to five years.

-Once the organization’s business needs have been defined, the technology leader should engage with stakeholders representing corporate and organizational leadership, in order to determine the priority of their respective initiatives.
+Once the organization’s business needs have been defined, the technology leader should engage with stakeholders representing corporate and organizational leadership, to determine the priority of their respective initiatives.
 It will be useful to look at initiatives within each time horizon, and develop an understanding of dependencies for their execution.
-It is important to refine departmental priorities so that they directly support the broader business mission at the appropriate stage of overall program development and execution.Budgeting to Implement a Sustainable Technology Strategy
+It is important to refine departmental priorities so that they directly support the broader business mission at the appropriate stage of overall program development and execution.

 Technology strategic plans are not feasible or sustainable if they are not aligned to operating and/or capital budgets.
 It is important that departmental goals are aligned with the organizational budget.
 It is also important that technology initiatives meet budgetary requirements, both within the department and as part of the overall organizational budget.